 How to watch The Brutalist – is it streaming?

-The Adrien Brody-starring drama won big at the 82nd Golden Globe Awards.
+The Adrien Brody-starring drama won big at the 82nd Golden Globe Awards and BAFTAs.

-The film charts the story of László Tóth, an architect immigrant to the USA in 1947 who struggles to fulfil the American dream, but whose prospects enhance when he meets a wealthy client Harrison Lee Van Buren – only for this new partnership to pose several new questions.
+The Brutalist charts the story of Tóth, an architect immigrant to the USA in 1947 who struggles to fulfil the American dream, but whose prospects enhance when he meets a wealthy client Harrison Lee Van Buren – only for this new partnership to pose several new questions.

 Speaking in Radio Times magazine, star Felicity Jones explained how there was "a real punk quality" to the movie, calling it both "unusually intellectual" and "ideologically interesting".

-If that has whetted your appetite to see the film as soon as possible, read on for everything you need to know about how to watch The Brutalist – including details on whether it's streaming.
+So, how can UK fans watch the film?
+Read on for everything you need to know about how to watch The Brutalist – including details on whether it's streaming.

-Sadly, no – The Brutalist isn't currently streaming, but the good news is that the film is now available to watch in the UK if you make a trip to the cinema.
+Unfortunately, the film isn't yet available to watch from the comfort of your own home, but the good news is that the film is now available to watch in the UK if you make a trip to the cinema.

-The was released in the UK exclusively in cinemas on Friday 24th January 2025 – and take our word for it, it's absolutely worth seeing it on as big a screen as possible.
+The Brutalist released in the UK exclusively in cinemas on Friday 24th January 2025 – and take our word for it, it's absolutely worth seeing it on as big a screen as possible.

 And if that three-and-a-half-hour-long runtime is a little daunting, rest assured that there is an intermission built into the film.